Cardiopulmonary Care Science

 - Minimum composite score of 80% on the HESI (Health Education System, Inc.) Admissions Assessment Test (A2).
 Required components are: Anatomy/Physiology, Chemistry, Reading, Math, Grammar and Vocabulary.

-- Admissions into the Cardiopulmonary Care Science program is based on GPA and HESI scores.
+- Admission into the Cardiopulmonary Care Science program is based on GPA and HESI scores.
 Seating is limited to 17 students.
 A student’s eligibility to apply is not a guarantee of acceptance into the clinical component of the Cardiopulmonary Care Science Program.

 Programmatic outcomes are performance indicators that reflect the extent to which the goals of the program are achieved and by which program effectiveness is documented.
 Programmatic outcomes data reported on the Commission on Accreditation for Respiratory Care (CoARC) website include: